binary42/avedac/README.txt

 3. Installation on Linux
 -----------------------------------------------------------------------------

 	3.1.
-Modify the environment variables

-	     Edit aved-classifier/setup
- 	     Modify the following properties to match your installation, e.g.:
+Set the environment following variables to match your installation

 	     export MATLAB_ROOT=/home/aved/matlab7.2
              export JAVA_HOME=/usr/java/latest
+	     export MCR_ROOT=/opt/MATLAB/MATLAB_Compiler_Runtime/v710
+	     export SALIENCY_ROOT=/home/aved/saliency
-	     export MATLAB_JAVA=/usr/java/jdk1.6.0_20/jre
+	     export XERCESC_ROOT=/home/aved/Xercesc-2_7_0

 	3.2.
+Run the setup script.
+This will install the necessary environment variables to your ~/.bashrc

-Modify the pom.xml
+	3.3. (optional) Modify the pom.xml to change the install path

-	     Edit the pom.xml in the same directory as this README.txt Modify the following properties to match your installation:
+	     Edit the pom.xml in the same directory this README.txt is in Modify the following properties to suit your installation:

-	      <installPath>${HOME}/aved</installPath>
-	      <xercesRoot>${HOME}/aved/Xerces-2_7_0</xercesRoot>
-              <saliencyRoot>${HOME}/aved/saliency</saliencyRoot>

-	3.3.
+	3.4.
 Installation command

 	     Run build from a command-line, e.g.